 Chemical notes

-- Solutions may be dispensed in 5 cm3 beakers to each pair of students or in small bottles fitted with droppers to groups of students.
+- Dispense solutions in 5 cm3 beakers to each pair of learners or in small bottles fitted with droppers to groups of learners.

-- Metals should be approximately 1 cm lengths or squares of ribbon or foil cleaned with emery paper and as similar in size as possible.
+- Distribute metals in approximately 1 cm lengths or squares of ribbon or foil, cleaned with emery paper and as similar in size as possible.

 Health, safety and technical notes